couchbaselabs/Couchbase-by-Example/01-gcm-web-push-notifications/01-gcm-web-push-notifications.md

 Once the new project appears in the list, click on it and copy down the project number, you will need it throughout this tutorial.

-You will also need a Server API key to test Push Notifications are working:
+The Google Developer Console lists all the available APIs.
+To use a particular one, you must first activate it.
+Open the `APIs & auth > APIs` panel and enable the `Cloud Messaging for Android` api:

 ![][image-4]

+Finally, you will need a Server API key to test Push Notifications are working:

+![][image-5]

 Copy down the Server API key as well.